 The morale of the story:

 Dependencies should always be managed and documented when possible.
-It’s much harder, if not possible, to trace it from error messages.
+It’s much harder, if possible at all, to trace it down from error messages.
 I was able to find

-daskcausing segmentation faults was sheer luck when I tried to start everything over with a clean environment and finally opted in to use
+daskcausing segmentation faults, but it was sheer luck that I tried to start everything over with a clean environment and finally opted in to use

 Even with dependencies provided (like a